How to Plan a Safer Holiday Cookie Exchange This Year

 Follow Precautions While Baking and Packaging Your Holiday Cookies

 Washing your hands is always important before you start prepping food.
 "If you take a bathroom break, take out the garbage, speak on your cell phone, or do any other task while baking, rewash your hands before continuing," says Amidor.
-(P.S.- 99% of us are washing our hands wrong.
-Here's how to do it the right way.)

 "Wearing a mask and shield while baking on your own isn't necessary, and there are no special clothing change requirements needed," says Ellen Turner, M.D., board-certified infectious diseases physician and adjunct faculty instructor at Drexel University College of Medicine in Philadelphia.
 Enlisting the help of someone in your household is fine too, so long as they're feeling well and wash their hands.